-Namibia and South Africa are taking a leading regional role in hydrogen and renewable energy conversations and Siemens Energy is proud to be collaborating with these countries with the aim of implementing large scale hydrogen production projects that will support the region’s demands.
+In Namibia and South Africa appear to be leading the chart in hydrogen and renewable energy conversations and Siemens Energy is proud to be collaborating with these Countries with the aim of implementing large scale hydrogen production projects that will support the region’s demands.

 With the right collaborations and partnerships Africa can position itself as a leader in the energy transition and a manufacturer of renewable energy products by investing in the development of its mining and manufacturing industries.
 This would create jobs, boost economic growth, and help to reduce Africa's dependence on fossil fuels.

-I hope that African leaders can learn from Egypt’s energy turnaround and resolve their challenges to allow the flow of investments into Africa, enabling us to accelerate energy transition and support socioeconomic growth for generations to come.
+I hope that African leaders can learn from Egypt’s energy turnaround and resolve their political and security challenges in order to allow the investments to flow into Africa, allowing us to turn the tide from economic and energy poverty to prosperity.

 Presidential Power Initiative Nigeria